webpolis/dlToggleInput/README.md

 		disabled: 		true if you want to disable this field by default
-		keepValue: 		true if you want to keep the value when the enable button is clicked
+		keepValue: 		true if you want to keep the value when the enable/reset button is clicked
 		disabledColor:		HTML color code used as background
 		imgStateDisabled: 	URL pointing to the icon which represents the content of the field
 		imgStateDisabledWidth:	size (width) in pixels of the icon shown when field is disabled